Honest truth: We Can Only Meet Other at the Depth We've Met Ourselves

 You avoid deep conversations to keep the peace or maintain comfort.

-How to Deepen Your Inner Connection:
+How to Deepen Your Inner Connection

 -

 Shadow Work: Explore hidden fears, insecurities, and unhealed wounds.
 Journaling or guided exercises can help illuminate these areas.
-For more on releasing what no longer serves you and reclaiming your energy, see How to Release What’s Not Yours: Let Go and Lighten Your Life.
-A guide to identifying patterns, letting go of burdens, and stepping fully into your own light.
+For more on releasing what no longer serves you and reclaiming your energy, see How to Release What’s Not Yours: Let Go and Lighten Your Life —a guide to identifying patterns, letting go of burdens, and stepping fully into your own light.

 -